insiyab/clickbait-detection-extension/README.md

 # Navigate to an empty directory
 git clone https://github.com/insiyab/clickbait-detection-extension.git

-# Download and move your Google Cloud API JSON file into the directory
+# Download and copy your Google Cloud API JSON file into the directory
-mv <api-file>.json clickbait-detect-extension/cloud-api.json
+cp <api-file>.json clickbait-detect-extension/cloud-api.json

 # Navigate inside the cloned directory and make the backend
 make backend